 Notable Contributions

-In addition to the JRC’s program, other notable contributions to the Enlightenment 2.0 discourse include:- Joseph Heath’s book “Enlightenment 2.0”, published in 2014, which outlines a program for a second Enlightenment.
+In addition to the JRC’s program, other notable contributions to the Enlightenment 2.0 discourse include:- Joseph Heath’s book “Enlightenment 2.0”, published in 2014, outlines a program for a second Enlightenment.

 - The Royal Society of Arts (RSA) ran a project called “21st-Century Enlightenment,” with a report published in 2010, emphasizing the need to rethink and reinvigorate Enlightenment ideals in the context of contemporary challenges.